naijasecforce/blog.github.io/_posts/2019-12-10-emotet-malspam.md

 * Purchase Order
 * Payment Advice-BCS_ECS9522019111121380024_1206_952

-## How Do we Check if We are Currently Infected by Emotet and How Do We Mitigate this?
+## How Do We Check if We are Currently Infected by Emotet and How Do We Mitigate this?
 * Monitor inbound emails for impersonation attacks – i.e. your domain name is example.com and you have an employee who is john.doe@example.com .
 Check inbound emails and review emails that matches an internal user display name john.doe@xyz.com
 * Perform an AV/EDR scan for all infected machines
 * Block all IOCs and carry out a threat sweep to see if IOCs exist within your environment – hashes, IPs, domains, filenames, etc.